thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         image: /images/edge/use-cases/data-filtering/copy-access-token-item-4.png
         title: 'Click "Copy access token".
 Token will be copied to your clipboard.
 Save it to a safe place.'

+verifyDeviceTelemetryEdge:
+    0:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-1.png
+        title: 'Open Device groups page in the ThingsBoard <b>Edge</b> instance.'
+    1:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-2.png
+        title: 'Open "All" device group.'
+    2:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-3.png
+        title: 'Click on the <b>In-vehicle monitoring system</b> device row in the table to open device details.'
+    3:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-4.png
+        title: 'Click on the tab <b>Latest telemetry</b> to show the latest readings of the device.'

+verifyDeviceTelemetryCE:
+    0:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-5.png
+        title: 'Login to your ThingsBoard <b>CE</b> instance and open Devices page.'
+    1:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-6.png
+        title: 'Click on the row <b>In-vehicle monitoring system</b> to open device details.'
+    2:
+        image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-7.png
+        title: 'Click on the tab <b>Latest telemetry</b> to verify that only telemetry with distance readings is being sent by the edge to the cloud.'
 ---
 * TOC
 {:toc}

 ## Use case
 Let's assume you have a vehicle with mounted IoT monitoring system connected to ThingsBoard **Edge**.
-The monitoring system has 10 sensors:
+The In-vehicle monitoring system has 10 sensors:
 * Distance
 * Gas consumption
 * Vehicle speed